National Gallery of Art: Renovations

 The NGA hired the structural engineering firm Robert Silman Associates to determine the cause of the problem.
 Although the Gallery began raising private funds to fix the issue, eventually federal funding was used to repair the building.
 In 2012, the NGA chose a joint venture, Balfour Beatty/Smoot, to complete the repairs.
 Anodized aluminum anchors replaced the stainless steel ones, and the top corner anchors were moved to the center of the top edge of each stone.
 The neoprene joints were removed and new colored silicone gaskets installed, and leveling screws rather than mortar used to keep the panels square.
 Work began in November 2011, and originally was scheduled to end in 2014.
-By February 2012, however, the contractor said work on the façade would end in late 2013, and site restoration would take place in 2014.
+In February 2012, the contractor said work on the façade would end in late 2013, and site restoration would take place in 2014.
 The East Building remained open throughout the project.

 In March 2013, the National Gallery of Art announced a $68.4 million renovation to the East Building.
 This included $38.4 million to refurbish the interior mechanical plant of the structure, and $30 million to create new exhibition space.
 Because the angular interior space of the East Building made it impossible to close off galleries, the renovation required all but the atrium and offices to close by December 2013.
 The structure remained closed for three years.
 The architectural firm of Hartman-Cox oversaw both aspects of the renovation.

 A group of benefactors — which included Victoria and Roger Sant, Mitchell and Emily Rales, and David Rubenstein — privately financed the renovation.
 The Washington Post reported that the donation was one of the largest the NGA had received in a decade.
 NGA staff said that they would use the closure to conserve artwork, plan purchases, and develop exhibitions.
 Plans for renovating conservation, construction, exhibition prep, groundskeeping, office, storage, and other internal facilities were also ready, but would not be implemented for many years.